renatoGarcia/icecream-cpp/example_project/README.md

 This is a "Hello World" project, showing how to integrate Icecream-cpp using CMake, and optionally also [Nix](https://nixos.org) or [Conan](https://conan.io).

 Note that in this examples Icecream-cpp will be installed in the system.
-If you chose to include the header file on your project, all you will need is `#include` it on your source and compile the project as usual.
+If you chose copy the header file to your project instead, all that you will need is `#include` it in your source and compile the project as usual.

-All the next instructions consider that you are with an open shell inside the example_project directory.
+All the next instructions assumes that you are in an shell opened inside the "example_project" directory.

 ## Building it with Conan